- Home

 Participation in Habitat for Humanity

-Crescent of Sumitomo Forestry Group participates in various programs sponsored by Habitat for Humanity, an international non-profit organization (NPO) that provides housing assistance in more than 70 countries around the world.
+Crescent of Sumitomo Forestry Group participates in various programs sponsored by Habitat for Humanity, an international non-profit organization (NPO) that provides housing assistance in more than 70 countries worldwide.

-In 2022, Crescent and a developer active in the Charlotte area collaborated on a project to build a detached house in Charlotte, North Carolina, USA.
+In 2023, Crescent and a developer active in the Charlotte area collaborated on a project to build a detached house in Charlotte, North Carolina, USA.
 This project is geared toward low-income families who are unable to afford housing.
-With contributions from 15 multi-family housing developers, construction began in April2022 with progress monitored.
-The house was handed over to the new tenants in October.

 Sumitomo Forestry Group companies DRB, Edge Homes, and Mark III Properties also donated to Habitat for Humanity and took part in housing support activities.